Bert-Proesmans/bert-proesmans.github.io/_drafts/Creating-a-procedural-macro-in-Rust-1.md

 # Starting off

 A procedural macro must reside in it's **own crate**.
-This 'macro-crate' is only allowed to export macros and that feels already counter-intuitive.
-Right off the bat we need to work around this structural limitation by declaring two crates; One for all our macros and One for dependant types.
+This 'macro-crate' is only allowed to export macros and that's, in my opinion, already an unusual constraint.
+Right off the bat we need to work around this structural limitation by declaring two crates; 1 for all our macros and 1 for dependant types.
-For simplicity we'll call them 'crate M' and 'crate T' respectively.
+Let us call them 'crate M' and 'crate T' respectively.
 The crate containing your application code, which we'll call 'crate A', will have both crate M and T as dependancy.
 *DO NOT* make the macro crates dependant on each other or your application crate, these links will result in compilation errors because of circular dependancies.
 When necessary we can make additional dependancy